rivermaners/CS330-SecurityDevice/src/README.txt

 be thrown away and a new number will be generated until it matches the unlock code.
 To lock the security device, the locking code 886834 is needed to lock it.

+To run this code in the Command Prompt, you must first do git

 The code will then display something like:

 []